thudfactor/thudfactor/src/posts/2023/07/resize/index.md

 To apply the CSS resize I had to shrink-wrap all of the containing elements around the specific one I applied the resize element to.
 That’s because the resized element gets inline “height” and “width” styles applied.
 This broke my layout logic a bit, which was frustrating.

-I thought I could get around this by listening to resizing events and moving those values elsewehere as needed, but…
+I thought I could get around this by listening to resizing events and moving those values elsewhere as needed, but…

 ### There are no resizing events specific to the CSS `resize`

 Ideally, we’d have “start,” “stop,” and “resizing” events so I could change behavior or tie other side-effect logic to resizing an element.
 The CSS resize strategy doesn’t provide any of those.
 Instead, you need to rely on the [`ResizeObserver`](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver).
-That makes distingushing between user-driven resizes and resizes that result from other events — minimizing or closing the window, for example, or content size changes — pretty darn tricky.
+That makes distinguishing between user-driven resizes and resizes that result from other events — minimizing or closing the window, for example, or content size changes — pretty darn tricky.
 And since the `ResizeObserver` only reports that an element’s size has changed, you still need to interpret “resizing has started” and “resizing has ended” on your own.

 ### You can’t manage the resize handle’s appearance